CACI-International/ergo/ergo/user_guide/src/details/runtime/type_system.md

 ()
 ```
 The unit type, similar to void types in some other languages (but actually
-returned as a value, unline those other languages which have special rules
+returned as a value, unlike in some (non-functional) languages which have
-around void types).
+special rules around void types).

 ### String
 ```ergo